rtarar/architecture-exercise/README.md

 ## Deliverables

-- All source code, ARM templates or other infrastructure-as-code configuration, build and CI/CD scripts, and data used in completing this exercise shall be made available for inspection in a git repository
+- All diagrams explaining the data flow , logical acrhitecture , security architecture.
 - Written rationale explaining why you made the architectural decisions you did.
-Include rationale for why you chose the programming language(s) you did.
+Include rationale for how you see your aproach could scale and be cost effective.
-- Written documentation explaining how cost was calculated for scoring criteria #1 and what the costs are per scoring criteria #1

 ## Scoring Criteria